veebch/hometime/README.md

 ## Installing

-Download a `uf2` image and install it on the Pico according to the [instructions](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html#drag-and-drop-micropython).
+Download a `uf2` image and install it on the Pico W according to the [instructions](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html#drag-and-drop-micropython) on the Raspberry Pi website.

 Clone this repository to your computer using the commands (from a terminal):